-Veneers Gambrills & Bowie MD 21054
+Veneers Gambrills & Bowie

 Cosmetic procedures are constantly improving.
-If you are unhappy with sizing, shape, color and appearance flaws in teeth, don’t delay.
+If you are unhappy with the sizing, shape, color and appearance flaws in your teeth, don’t delay.
 Porcelain veneers may provide you a viable option.
 Veneers are thin pieces of porcelain used to recreate the natural look of teeth, while also providing strength and resilience.

 Veneers offer several benefits.
-First and foremost, veneers are created on a per patient basis.
-This means personal needs and wishes are prioritized.
-Unlike natural teeth, custom-made veneers resist coffee stains, tea stains and cigarette smoke.
-Finally, veneers allow your natural teeth to remain largely intact with only minimal alterations required.
+First and foremost, veneers are custom-made.
+Unlike natural teeth, custom-made veneers resist coffee and tea stains, and cigarette smoke.
+Veneers allow your natural teeth to remain largely intact with only minimal alterations required.

 To begin the process, the dentist may create a diagnostic mock-up that will allow the patient to “try on” veneers.
 Or the dentist may use cosmetic imaging which uses a computer to digitally alter a patient’s smile to demonstrate treatment results.
 Veneers require take about a week to be made.
 Behind the ceramic layer, the veneer has an adhesive layer.
 To apply a veneer, a very small amount of the original tooth enamel must be removed, usually accounting for less than a millimeter.
 This is essential, as it creates room for the porcelain veneer to fit in the mouth most accurately.
 Light-sensitive resin is placed between the original tooth and the veneer.
 The resin is hardened using a special curing light.